IDMNYU/IdeationPrototyping_LadyK/CoreWeekly.md

 7. Gather additional resources, as needed.
 Write a short reflection of what's new or evolving in your project.
 Where do you need help?

+#### Week 8: Refining documents

+1. Design your research endeavour(s) for your Core with reference to your chosen research methods from The Universal Methods of Design PDF

+2. Continue/finish working on your [Concept Map](ConceptMap.md) to date and post it

+3. Post the current status of your timeline in graphic form

+4. Post the current status of your graphic [Stakeholder map](StakeholderMaps.md)

+5. Post a refined Project Statement/Question.
+If you have not posted an ideated list of possible Project Statements/Questions, post those.

 #### Week 6: Collecting Materials

 1. Continue to probe and review your research.
 Is this confirming your assumptions or negating?